 When you mess up…

-If this is the first time you’ve working with large amounts of drywall you are going to mess up.
-Drywalling takes practice.
-After this project, I have a lot of respect for the tradesman who do this for a living.
+After this project, I have a lot of respect for the tradesman who does this for a living.

-I’ve learned that everything can be fixed if you catch it before you paint the wall.
+I’ve learned that everything can be fixed if you catch it before painting the wall.

-In a couple of places, the tape started to bubble up from the surface because I didn’t have enough joint compound underneath the tape.
+The tape started to bubble up from the surface in a couple of places because I didn’t have enough joint compound underneath the tape.

-This is one of the reasons why they recommend to let the joints dry overnight to allow these bubbles and imperfections to show up.
+This is one of the reasons why they recommend letting the joints dry overnight to allow these bubbles and imperfections to show up.

-When I saw the first bubble in my wall, I freaked out.
-I thought I’d need to re-tape the entire joint, but that’s not necessary.
+When I saw the first bubble on my wall, I freaked out.
+I thought I would need to re-tape the entire joint, but that’s unnecessary.

 Be sure to let the drywall tape adequately dry before you do this!